Enterprise Resource Planning Solutions (ERP) for Promotional Product Distributors

 What is the main function of an ERP system?

 The core purpose of an ERP system is to integrate and manage data from across an entire organization within one centralized platform.
-It consolidates business processes and information workflows enterprise-wide.
+It consolidates enterprise-wide business processes, customer relationship management, and information workflows.

 Does ERP increase profit?